How long does it take to register?

 Why is Call Alert Center so inexpensive?

 Millions of people and pets are at risk.
-With millions of customers, we can keep our cost down.
+With millions of customers, we can keep our costs down.

 Should I be worried about sexual predators getting to my child's information?